evilusean/Pysean/Discord-Bot/Readme.md

 I've got a month before I need to no-life it to 60, then pre-raid BiS.
 Might as well get the basic stuff like a Discord done before release.

 Just when you think you are free, they pull you back in.
+The great opiate of the autists.
 I pulled that needle out of the arm, and here we are.
 Mr. Bones Wild Ride..

 You're Here Forever (WoW), And Ever, And Ever...